jribble/grunt-jasmine-node-coverage/README.md

 Seems to be currently (1.4.3) only supported in the command line options of [jasmine-node][].

 ## Bugs

 Help us to squash them by submitting an issue that describes how you encountered it;
-please be as specific as possible including operating system, node, grunt, and grunt-jasmine-node-coverage versions.
+please be as specific as possible including operating system, `node`, `grunt`, and `grunt-jasmine-node-coverage` versions.

 ```sh
 npm --versions